ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-reg-vcenter.md

 {: #hcx-archi-reg-vcenter-proc-register}

 1. Log in to the Hybrid Cloud Services service virtual appliance.
 For example, `https:My-HCX-Manager:9443/`.
-2. Click the **Manage Settings** tile.
+2. On the **Dashboard** panel, complete the following steps:
   1. In the left pane, under **Configure Systems**, select vCenter.
   2. Click **Add vCenter** on the upper right.
   3. Enter the IP address of the vCenter Server in the form `https:vCenter-host-name` or `https:vCenter-IP-address`.
-For example, `https:My-vCenter` or `https:10.108.26.211`.
+For example, `https:My-vCenter` or `https:10.108.26.211`
   4. Enter the vCenter Server user name and password.
 The account that is used must have the vCenter Administrator role.
   5. Click **OK**.
 Do not restart when the _You need to restart the app_ message is displayed.
 3. Configure the lookup service.